rschristopher/ischristtrue.com/src/modern-views/free-will.md

 influenced by Platonism)

-And most critically, monergism begets its own antithesis, which in turn begets a classic revolutionary and reactionary cycle.
+And most critically, monergism begets its own antithesis, which in turn begets a classic cycle of revolution and reaction.
-We see the seeds of reaction [even now](https://people.cs.ksu.edu/~bbp9857/calvinism.html).
+We see the seeds of reaction continue ke within [critiques of Calvinism](https://people.cs.ksu.edu/~bbp9857/calvinism.html).
-A cycle that only Christ can successfully resolve as mediator.
+This is a cycle that only Christ can successfully resolve as mediator.

 To the degree the reactionary revolutions produce revealed truth they can be said to be good (as all truth is), but to the degree they create schisms and deception, including bad faith arguments and misrepresentations of the opposing view; this is the work of the adversary, the bad fruits of demonic influence.
+And unfortunately, one can find bad faith arguments and straw men on both sides of this debate.
+We ought to tread carefully here, and remember that if this issue was unimportant we wouldn't find such demonic interference.

+!!! quote "2 Peter 2:1"
+     But there were false prophets also among the people, even as there shall be false teachers among you, who privily shall bring in damnable heresies, even denying the Lord that bought them, and bring upon themselves swift destruction.